AmyJuneH/Open-Source-Resources/Drupal/Core - Setting up Local Server with Lando.md

 cd d8core
 lando init --recipe drupal8
 ```
+   3. Follow the prompts
       From where should we get your app's codebase? `current working directory`
       Where is your webroot relative to the init destination? `.`
       What do you want to call this app? `d8core`
+   4. Enter the next commands

 ```
 lando start